 |Size (mm):||140 w x 220 h x 25 d|

-Excellent used condition.
-Some wear and fading on the cover.
-Inscription inside front cover.
-Some spotting but pages generally in immaculate condition.
+Excellent original condition.
+Minor wear and fading on the cover, inscription inside front cover, some spotting but pages generally in immaculate condition.
 Images depict all need to know detail.

 From the bestselling author of To Sir, With Love comes the moving personal memoir of a westernised black man who journeys to Africa in search of his roots and discovers a vibrant and extraordinary society on the verge of monumental change.